-If you can carve out a small space in the family room, bedroom, hall, laundry room, or even a closet, we have some great homeschool classroom ideas to fill those small spaces so you can have a fun and functional homeschool space.
+If you can carve out a small space in the family room, bedroom, hall, laundry room, or even a closet (yes, I said a closet classroom!), we have some great homeschool classroom decorating ideas to fill those small spaces so you can have a fun and functional homeschool space.

 Walk-In Closet Classroom

-If you have a walk in closet that you can spare (or find elsewhere to stuff your clothes and shoes and those toys from 1987), then a walk-in closet makes an awesome classroom.
+If you have a walk in closet that you can spare (or find elsewhere to stuff your clothes and shoes and all those toys from 1987), then a walk-in closet makes an awesome classroom.

 Another great thing about a closet classroom is that you and the kids can decorate it however you want without worrying whether or not it stays with your decorating scheme.

 Plus, it’s fun for the kids because it’s kinda like their own secret room.

-Coat Closet Classroom
+Coat Closet Homeschool Classroom

-However, you don’t even need that.
-You can make a classroom or study space in a regular old (very small) closet.
+However, you don’t even need a walk-in closet.
+You can make a homeschool classroom or study space in a regular old (very small) closet.

 What about if your little closet doesn’t have a door?
 No worries!
 Just use a cute curtain that matches your decor to hide the study space when it’s not in use.
 (Bonus points for the usable top shelf that is already in most closets!)

 However, these families used what little space they had in the hall and turned it into some pretty rockin’ study spaces that are perfect for homeschooling!

 (I love the organized bins under the desk on this one!
 We might steal this idea.)

 Everyone has that nook of unusable space somewhere in their house — no matter the size of your house or apartment or . . . whatever.

 This is probably the tiniest space ever.
 However, this family turned it into a very usable (and organized!) study space.

 It makes you realize your space can probably work, huh?

-Under Stair Classroom
+Under Stair Homeschool Classroom

 Do you have stairs at your place?
 If so, chances are there’s a closet or space that can be converted under the stairs.

 If you have stairs, you probably also have some kind of landing space at the top of the stairs.
-If so, you might be able to snag that space for homeschooling.
-Here are some people who got creative with their upstairs landing space.
+If so, you might be able to snag that space for a homeschool classroom area.

-I thought this one was interesting because they hid everything behind doors.
+I thought this classroom space was interesting because they hid everything behind doors.
 So, when you get to the top of the stairs it just looks like you have a set of book cases!
-(PS?
-Fold down desk for the win!)

 Laundry Room Classroom